andreztz/chopt/README.md

 insensitive).
 They can be used to carry out those respective actions.
 Typing just the first letter also carries out that action - ie) *t*, toggles all, *r*, resets, etc.

+It's worth re-iterating that selection always happens in a toggling manner - ie) if some glob or range specification is re-matched a second time the items will be toggled, not retained.
+I'm receptive to changing this behavior if requested...

 ## INSTALLATION